 All employers are responsible for calculating, and collecting taxes owed on their employees’ earnings.

 Every time wages are paid to employees, details of each payment are sent by the employer to HMRC.
 Any taxes owed by the employees are kept aside by the employer, and then subsequently paid to HMRC before the relevant deadline.

 So, how does the PAYE system affect contractors?

 Umbrella company contractors receive payslips for each period they work (typically weekly or monthly), and need take no further action, as umbrella schemes take care of the entire payroll administration.

 If you’re operating your own company, your accountant will run a monthly payroll on your behalf, and provide you with a payslip.

-Your company is then responsible for paying any taxes you own on your salary to HMRC – typically on a quarterly basis.
+Your company is then responsible for paying any taxes you own on your salary to HMRC – typically each quarter.

 At the end of each tax year (which runs from 6th April – 5th April), each employee must be given a P60 which details their total earnings (salary) over the previous tax year, minus any deductions.

-Rather than providing payroll data to HMRC at the end of each financial year, payroll information is now submitted in ‘real time’, when a payroll is run.
-This is due to the implementation of the ‘Real Time Information’ regime, which was phased in from October 2011 onwards.
+Rather than providing payroll data to HMRC at the end of each financial year, payroll information is submitted by RTI (Real Time Information), when a payroll is run.

 Limited company payroll